1 to 2 years full-time

 Note: Progression through this program suite is dependent upon satisfying admission requirements.

 The Master of TESOL is offered full-time, part-time and on-campus at Nathan.
-Some courses are also offered online.
+All courses are also offered online.

 To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.